tetratelabs/wazero/README.md

 The former example is a pure function.
 While a good start, you probably are wondering how to do something more realistic, like read a file.
-WebAssembly Modules (Wasm) are sand-boxed similar to containers.
+WebAssembly Modules (Wasm) are sandboxed similar to containers.
 They can't read anything on your machine unless you explicitly allow it.

 System access is defined by an emerging specification called WebAssembly